18 Refreshing Mint Recipes

 9. Tomato salad with mint dressing

-This wonderful Indian salad pairs really well with rich, spicy curries.
-It’s made with slices of juicy tomato, sliced red onions, and a drizzled of lovely mint dressing made with raita, the scrumptious green mint sauce made with yogurt.
+This fabulous Indian salad pairs well with rich, spicy curries.
+It’s made with slices of juicy tomato, sliced red onions, and a drizzle of lovely mint dressing made with raita, the scrumptious green mint sauce made with yogurt.

 Close-up of a salad made with tomatoes, onions, and mint salsa.